 So, reading this you probably think that I never do cardio and wouldn’t recommend it at all, but that’s not true.
 Cardio is actually good when done at the right time and for the right amount.

-If you’re after fat loss cardio can actually help you burn more fat, but only after you got your weight lifting and diet in check and are not doing too much of it.
+If you’re after fat loss, cardio can actually help you burn more fat, but only after you got your weight lifting and diet in check, and also after you’ve ensured that you’re not doing too much cardio.
 Also it seems that some cardio can be beneficial when you’re bulking to put on muscle as well.

 What About Cardio For Health?